Master’s Degree in Accounting in District of Columbia

-Masters programs in accounting grant a graduate professional degree and are designed to cover advanced accounting topics and leadership methods.
-Classes within these masters programs could not only expand your fundamental accounting toolbox, but also teach techniques to lead a team towards financial goals.
+Master’s in accounting degrees designed to cover advanced accounting topics and leadership methods.
+Classes within these master’s programs could not only expand your fundamental accounting toolbox but also teach techniques to lead a team toward financial goals.

 Many of these programs are designed to help students prepare for the certified public accountant (CPA) exam.
-Course work may cover topics commonly asked of the test.
+Coursework may cover topics commonly asked in the test.

 - Master of Accountancy (MAcc)

 - Master of Business in Accounting (MBA)